settlemint/docs/content/docs/building-with-SettleMint/dev-tools/code-studio/smart-contract-sets/smart-contract-sets.md

 ---
-title: Smart Contract Sets
+title: Introduction to Smart Contract Sets
-description: Smart Contract Sets
 ---

-## Introduction

 A Smart Contract Set is a [code studio](../../0_code-studio/0_code-studio.md) that comes with a [smart contract set template](2_smart-contract-templates.md) for your chosen use case.
 It is a powerful tool that accelerates the development of your smart contracts.